buahaha/aa-memberaudit/README.md

 ### Preconditions

-1. Memberaudit is a plugin for Alliance Auth.
+1. Member Audit is a plugin for Alliance Auth.
 If you don't have Alliance Auth running already, please install it first before proceeding. (see the official [AA installation guide](https://allianceauth.readthedocs.io/en/latest/installation/auth/allianceauth/) for details)

-2. Memberaudit needs the app [django-eveuniverse](https://gitlab.com/ErikKalkoken/django-eveuniverse) to function.
+2. Member Audit needs the app [django-eveuniverse](https://gitlab.com/ErikKalkoken/django-eveuniverse) to function.
 Please make sure it is installed, before before continuing.

 ### Step 1 - Install app